mcmahon-lab/MultimodeNonlinearOptics/README.md

 # NonlinearOptics

-Split step method library for simulation of nonlinear optical processes in Python.
+Split step method simulation library for nonlinear optical processes in Python and C++.
 Some analysis routines are also provided, which are useful for gaussian quantum optics.

 Currently the code supports a few chi(2) and chi(3) processes, 1 dimensional propagation, in the no pump depletion approximation.